RaysceneNS/rayscenens.github.io/_posts/2017-10-28-How-to-Setup-Owin_with_OAuth.md

 ## Register your application with Azure AD

- In order to setup your Owin MVC applications to use the authorization services in AAD.
+ In order to setup your OWIN MVC applications to use the authorization services in AAD.
 You will first need to register the application in the Azure Active Directory.
-Here we will
+Here we will:

  1. Login to the azure portal
  2. Select Azure Active Directory from the navigation, and click create 'App registration'
  3. Enter the name of our application, select Web app/api for the application type and most importantly enter the sign-on URL.
 This is the base URL of your web application e.g. ```https://my.net```